 Rock Climbing in Argentina

 There is a vast amount of rock in Argentina, particularly in the west of the country which in many ways resembles the west of the United States of America.
 However to date only a few small areas near some of the larger towns such as Mendoza and Bariloche has been explored.
-Further south in Patagonia there is some climbing around Esquel and of course on the famous granite of Cerro Torre and Fitzroy.
-The potential for new routes is enormous.
+Further south in Patagonia there is some climbing around Esquel and of course on the famous granite peaks of Cerro Torre and Fitzroy.
+The potential for new routes all over Argentina is enormous.

 There are several good areas reported near Mendoza including Arenales near Tunuyan and some smaller climbs out at Potrerillos.